tompaana/intermediator-bot-sample/README.md

         // Get the message router manager instance MessageRouterManager messageRouterManager = MessageRouterManager.Instance;

-        // Make we have the details of the sender and the receiver (bot) stored messageRouterManager.MakeSurePartiesAreTracked(activity);
+        // Make sure we have the details of the sender and the receiver (bot) stored messageRouterManager.MakeSurePartiesAreTracked(activity);

         // Check for possible commands first